dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Linux_and_the_Shell.md

 each system account.
 The example shows three home directories for three different users. `bin` is short for *binaries* and stores common executable programs.

 If you're using Cloud9, your user name will always be `ubuntu` and the default location for your files will be `/home/ubuntu/workspace`.

-### Moving Around
+### Moving Around and Creating Directories

-At any given time, the shell program recognizes one *working directory*.
+The shell program recognizes one *working directory* at any given time.
 This is the directory that you are currently "in" and all of your commands will be executed with respect to it.

 The `pwd` command prints the shell's present working directory.